-To ensure the application process goes smoothly, we recommend that you click "Save" regularly as you complete the application form.
+To ensure the application process goes smoothly, we recommend that you click "Save" regularly as you complete the application (e.g. before you change tabs and after you upload a document).
 You will need to click "Edit" after saving to continue your application.